a-tribe-called-chris/Loan_Application_ML_model/README.md

 Overall model performace is 82.22% which I deem as acceptable.

 Inlcuded a small writeup on how RidgeRegression functions and a few thoughts on improvements for the model.

+included the data the model was built upon.